GuillaumeBlin/websocket-shell-service/README.md

 # secured-websocket-shell
-standalone and secured version of websocket-shell-service project Create an SSH-like server which lets clients open shells through websockets
+Standalone and secured version of **websocket-shell-service** project

+Create an SSH-like server which lets clients open shells through websockets

 ```